One of the easiest ways to monetize your blog is to use affiliate links.

 The following are the rates:

 Amazon also provides incentives based on what the customer signs up for.
 For example, if a customer uses your affiliate link to sign up for Amazon’s baby registry, you’ll earn $3.00.
-You may find a complete list of the bounties, as well as the commission structure, by clicking here.
+You may find a complete list of the bounties and the commission structure by clicking here.

 How to Get Started as an Amazon Affiliate